Success Factors of an Effective YouTube Ad Campaign

 - What makes your product different or better than the other options?

 Some excellent examples of leading with the strongest benefit are the Geico commercials talking about how “15 minutes could save you 15% or more on car insurance.”
-They do a great job of getting that benefit right out there in the open and doing that quickly and in an intriguing way.
-Remember that skip button is screaming out and your prospects are likely to click it if they don't have a reason to keep watching.
+They do a great job of implanting this information in the minds of their target audience quickly and in an intriguing way.
+Remember: that skip button is screaming out and your prospects are likely to click it if they don't have a reason to keep watching.